 Pike, especially, is a wonderful fish.
 Very firm, very white, as mild to eat as the fish is fun to catch.
 I had the opportunity to chase gigantic northerns in Manitoba last summer and brought a few fish home, thanks to my friend Shel Zolkewich of Travel Manitoba.

 Since then I’ve made classic pickled pike, Polish fried pike nuggets and a pike soup I dedicated to Manitoba.
 That left me with just enough pike to make two last recipes.
-One recipe is for these Midwestern-style pike cakes.
+One is for these Midwestern-style fish cakes recipe.

 I must admit the idea to mix wild rice with a fish cake isn’t original; I developed my recipe from one I read in Midwestern Living magazine.
 It’s a great idea, though, as the wild rice is both native to the region and adds a bit of color and texture to the fish cakes.
 Just make sure you cook the wild rice completely before adding to the fish cakes, because the cakes cook up quickly.

 Pike cakes are a natural because of the fish’s many bones.
 True, it’s not that hard to fillet a pike, and I have detailed instructions here, but it’s easier to fillet as normal, gently poach the fish in chicken broth, and then flake out the meat.

 You only need a half-pound for this recipe, so vacuum seal any extra and freeze for later.
 You’ll want to make these fish cakes again.